shubhampatil1/News-Category-Prediction-/README.md

 # News-Category-Prediction-

 ## Problem Statement
-<p> Build a ML model in python that can Identify the category of news based on headlines and short descriptions.</p>
+                Build a ML model in python that can Identify the category of news based on headlines and short descriptions.

 ## Data
 <p>This dataset contains around 125k news headlines from the year 2013 to 2018 obtained from HuffPost.</p>